UnhingedNuke/VisualCortexBENN/README.md

 # VisualCortexBENN
-The Visual Cortex BENN(Biological Emulation Neural Network) is a learning model designed to learn how to identify and discern and recreate different images at an exponential rate by using a revolutionary and ethically based learning algorithm.
-Training data to be provided.
+The Visual Cortex BENN(Biological Emulation Neural Network) is a machine learning model designed to identify, discern, recreate, different images at a rate exponentially faster than other learning models by using an emotionally based learning algorithm that closely mimicks the actual neuron map to, within, and from the visual cortex.